Before the Growl, Lunge, or Bite

 Inside, you’ll find:

-What “too much” looks like before it turns into barking, lunging, or shutdown.
+What “too much” looks like before it tips over.

 How to spot stress, discomfort and over-arousal.